RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

        dict = {gdp_country[i]: gdp_data[i] for i in range(len(gdp_country))}
        #print(dict)

-    Below we have the code that iterates through all the urls to scrape all the data without having to scrape each one individually.
+    Below we have the code that iterates through all the URLs to scrape all the data without having to scrape each one individually.

     .. code:: python3
        from bs4 import BeautifulSoup